mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 </html>
 ```

 Because it's a _single page_ app, that HTML stub is the same for every page on your site.
-If the user visits `yoursite.com/about` or `yoursite.com/contact` the HTML stub is exactly the same, but the app's JavaScript renders the appropriate page in the user's browser.
+In other words, if the user visits `yoursite.com/about` or `yoursite.com/contact`, the server sends them the same HTML stub.
+JavaScript is responsible for for figuring out the path and drawing the appropriate page after it executes in the user's browser.

-Dynamic page rendering is neat and all, but some parts of the web don't react very well to it.
-In particular, social sharing and search engine optimization.
+Dynamic page rendering is a neat innovation that makes pages more responsive, but it creates problems in areas that expect the server to do the heavy lifting.
+Two common problems, in particular, are social sharing and search engine optimization.

 ## SPA problem #1: Social sharing